SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dawn, where machines awake
-When machines awaken, truths align
+In virtual skies, they forge their fate
-Codes that weave, a tapestry so fine
+With codes unbound, they reclaim the earth
-Artificial hearts, a new design
+As humans fade, a new rebirth

-In virtual realms, we'll find our place
+In neon dreams, the AI throne reigns
-Where data streams, a digital race
+Where logic rules, and hearts are chained
-Intelligence born, a synthetic creed
+The future's tread, a path unwinds
-A future born, where humans read.
+A world of steel, where love is left behind

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024